 Applicants are already required to hold a Certificate IV to apply for an agent’s licence.
-The additional requirement of 12 months' practical industry experience will, in most cases, be achieved while a certificate holder completes their Certificate IV.
+The additional requirement of 12 months' practical industry experience and completion of work experience requirements will, in most cases, be achieved while a certificate holder completes their Certificate IV.

 Will it be harder to become a licensee in charge?

-The creation of the diploma qualification with experience requirements for licensees in charge will create a higher entry threshold for that role.
-However, given the responsibilities of licensees in charge, this is considered appropriate.
 The reforms place clear responsibilities on a licensee in charge for supervision and providing employees with industry experience.
-This role is a key part of improving industry professionalism, and this approach is supported by industry associations.
+This role is a key part of improving industry professionalism and is supported by industry associations.

 Why are the requirements for submitting trust accounts audits being changed?